cockroachdb/docs/v20.2/known-limitations.md

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/47712)

+To reduce the chance that a column drop will roll back incorrectly:

+- Perform column drops in transactions separate from other schema changes.
+This ensures that other schema change failures won't cause the column drop to be rolled back.

+- Drop all [constraints](constraints.html) (including [unique indexes](unique.html)) on the column in a separate transaction, before dropping the column.

+- Drop any [default values](default-value.html) or [computed expressions](computed-columns.html) on a column before attempting to drop the column.
+This prevents conflicts between constraints and default/computed values during a column drop rollback.

-If you have performed a rollback of a column-dropping schema change, check the [jobs table entry](show-jobs.html) for schema changes with an error prefaced by "`cannot be reverted, manual cleanup may be required`".
+If you think a rollback of a column-dropping schema change has occurred, check the [jobs table](show-jobs.html).
+Schema changes with an error prefaced by "`cannot be reverted, manual cleanup may be required`" might require manual intervention.

 ### Disk-spilling on joins with `JSON` columns

-If the execution of a [join](joins.html) query exceeds the limit set for [memory-buffering operations](vectorized-execution.html#disk-spilling-operations) (i.e., the value set for the `sql.distsql.temp_storage.workmem` [cluster setting](cluster-settings.html)), CockroachDB will spill the intermediate results of computation to disk.
-If the join operation spills to disk, and at least one of the columns is of type [`JSON`](jsonb.html), CockroachDB returns the error "`unable to encode table key: *tree.DJSON`".
+If the execution of a [join](joins.html) query exceeds the limit set for memory-buffering operations (i.e., the value set for the `sql.distsql.temp_storage.workmem` [cluster setting](cluster-settings.html)), CockroachDB will spill the intermediate results of computation to disk.
+If the join operation spills to disk, and at least one of the equality columns is of type [`JSON`](jsonb.html), CockroachDB returns the error "`unable to encode table key: *tree.DJSON`".
 If the memory limit is not reached, then the query will be processed without error.

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/35706)